 The terms of SML 62 provide for certain performance and reporting requirements.
 The SML has been granted for a term of ten years provided the Company complies with the terms of the lease.
 Extensions to the term can be applied subject to the terms of the lease and the Mining Act.
-SPL's 1283, 1296, and 1465 were renewed in 2013 for 3 year terms.
-The Company has satisfied the expenditure requirements under the current term of SPL 1283 and 1296 with renewal applications submitted to the MRD.
-The Company has submitted a renewal application for SPL 1465 under a reduced tenement size to focus on the core value of the tenement.
+SPL's 1283, 1296, and 1465 were renewed in 2017 for a 3 year term.